Neural correlates of consciousness: Level of arousal and content of consciousness

 There are two common but distinct dimensions of the term consciousness, one involving arousal and states of consciousness and the other involving content of consciousness and conscious states.
 To be conscious of anything the brain must be in a relatively high state of arousal (sometimes called vigilance), whether in wakefulness or REM sleep, vividly experienced in dreams although usually not remembered.
 Brain arousal level fluctuates in a circadian rhythm but may be influenced by lack of sleep, drugs and alcohol, physical exertion, etc. Arousal can be measured behaviorally by the signal amplitude that triggers some criterion reaction (for instance, the sound level necessary to evoke an eye movement or a head turn toward the sound source).
 Clinicians use scoring systems such as the Glasgow Coma Scale to assess the level of arousal in patients.
+Similarly, the NCC are delineated in research by content-specific and full types; both are distinct from the background conditions for consciousness.

 High arousal states are associated with conscious states that have specific content, seeing, hearing, remembering, planning or fantasizing about something.
 Different levels or states of consciousness are associated with different kinds of conscious experiences.
 The "awake" state is quite different from the "dreaming" state (for instance, the latter has little or no self-reflection) and from the state of deep sleep.
 In all three cases the basic physiology of the brain is affected, as it also is in altered states of consciousness, for instance after taking drugs or during meditation when conscious perception and insight may be enhanced compared to the normal waking state.